What's going on at the Farm?

 Exciting news!
 Hawk's Hollow Honey is helping America's Grow-a-Row

 America’s Grow-a-Row’s mission is to positively impact as many lives as possible through a volunteer effort of planting, picking, rescuing, and delivering free fresh produce.
-Today, America’s Grow-a-Row is a thriving 501(c)(3) nonprofit organization based in Pittstown, NJ that donates 1.5+ million pounds, or 6 million servings, of farm fresh produce annually.
+Today, America’s Grow-a-Row is a thriving 501(c)(3) nonprofit organization based in Pittstown, NJ that donates 2.4+ million pounds, or 9 million servings, of farm fresh produce annually.
 We love their mission so much that we have proudly teamed up with them to serve as their apiarists (fancy word for beekeepers) to help bring pollinators to their fields.
-In 2021, we will be helping them establish several new honeybee colonies and creating a wonderful pollinator garden at their Pittstown, NJ site.
-Visit America’s Grow-a-Row to learn more about them and you may also donate to help make a change.
+Together, we established over 26 honeybee colonies this summer (that's over 2 million bees) along with a lovely pollinator garden at their Pittstown, NJ site.
+The honeybees have provided a 75,000 lb. increase in produce yield, just in their first year alone.
+Go bees!

 We are proud to be a certified Bee Friendly Farm

 Bee Friendly Farming (BFF) is a certification program from Pollinator Partnership working with farmers to help protect, preserve and promote pollinator health and bee friendly agricultural practices across North America.
 BFF helps farmers incorporate affordable, simple, science-based guidelines, like offering nutrition and habitats for bees, and integrated pest management strategies.
 Bees provide one in every three bites of food!
 Healthy bees are essential for a healthy tomorrow.
 Visit Pollinator Partnership to learn more.

 We are excited to be one of the farms listed on this fantastic new site!
 From the hills of Bethlehem Township to the Delaware River Valley, the Hunterdon 579 Trail is your path to taste the wonders of our historical agricultural region.
 Visit the 579 trail for more information.